What Is the USMLE? A Complete Beginner's Guide (2026)

 The Pathway to Practicing Medicine

-Here is how the USMLE fits into the complete journey from medical school to independent practice:
+The USMLE sequence maps to specific milestones in the journey from medical school to independent practice:

 For IMGs, the timeline from starting USMLE prep to beginning residency typically spans 2–4 years.